 If you can’t find out a specific reason for the freeze, or you think it was done in error, you should get legal advice.
 How long can a bank account be frozen?
 There is no time limit.

 If you can find out what suspicious activity triggered the closing, try to clear it up as quickly as possible.
-It’s not likely that the bank will re-open your account, but if you can show your transactions were legitimate or that you were the victim of someone else’s bad actions, it’s possible.
+It’s not likely that the bank will re-open your account, but if you can show your transactions were legitimate, it’s possible.

 If Your Account Is Closed for Administrative Reasons